srijansingh2003/Folium/README.md

 * The default tiles are set to `OpenStreetMap`, but `Stamen Terrain`, `Stamen Toner`, `Mapbox Bright`, and `Mapbox Control Room`, and many others tiles are built in.

+* There are numerous `marker` types, starting with a simple Leaflet style location marker with a `popup` and `tooltip`

 Usage:

 ```python